CS

 Feature Showdown

-The Hyundai Staria-Load features a 8-inch touchscreen paired with a 4.2-inch digital dash, while the Renault Trafic gets a 8-inch display.
+The Hyundai Staria-Load features a 8-inch touchscreen paired with a 4.2-inch digital dash, while the Renault Trafic gets a 8-inch display and 7-inch instruments.

 The Hyundai Staria-Load stands out with wireless Apple CarPlay/Android Auto and wireless charging that you will not find on the Renault Trafic.
 Which feature set matters more depends on your daily routine and priorities.